gto76/python-cheatsheet/README.md

 ### Collection
 * **Only required methods are iter() and len().**
 * **This cheatsheet actually means `'<iterable>'` when it uses `'<collection>'`.**
-* **I chose not to use the name 'iterable' because it sounds scarier and more vague than 'collection'.**
+* **I chose not to use the name 'iterable' because it sounds scarier and more vague than 'collection'.
+The only drawback of this decision is that a reader could think a certain function doesn't accept iterators when it does, since iterators are the only iterable objects that are not collections.**
 ```python
 class MyCollection:
     def __init__(self, a):